-P.E. is once a week; all children change in to their P.E. kits.
+P.E. is twice a week; all children change in to their P.E. kits.
 Once per week we have a forest school session.

 Girls will need a pair of socks if they wear tights.
 Name tapes need to be in every piece of clothing.

 Our home reading books are matched to the phonics we are learning in class, allowing the opportunity to consolidate this learning at home.
 We follow the Red Rose Phonics Scheme and have carefully matched our reading books to match this scheme.

 The children will also bring home the sounds and tricky words that they have learnt each week.
 You can look at these together and try to blend and segment words using these sounds.
 In the Autumn term we invite parents/carers to a phonics information evening to explain our teaching of phonics.